sockjs/sockjs-node/README.md

 [SockJS-client README](https://github.com/sockjs/sockjs-client#readme).

-Additionally, if you're doing more serious development consider using `make serve`, which will automatically reload sockjs-node test server when you modify the source code.
+Additionally, if you're doing more serious development consider using `make serve`, which will automatically the server when you modify the source code.